SkymouseStudios/skymse-jekyll/_posts/2020-11-11-8-tips-to-instantly-improve-your-web-copy.md

 But for cryin out love-of-the-English-language loud, never ev-aaaaah say *irregardless*.
 Regardless is a word.
 Irrespective is a word.
 Irregardless: Not.
 A. Word.
 (There should be t-shirts, I tell you.
 T-shirts.)

 Now, go stalk your copy like a hound dog and retrieve and replace its offenders.

-by Rochelle Alves
-Shopping mall Easter Bunny... to college then corporate... to storyteller and copywriter (team Oxford comma).
-Someday I'll write about the Easter Bunny gig.